Reed-CompBio/spras/docker-wrappers/OmicsIntegrator1/README.md

 - Document usage, required packages
 - Remove testing and setup packages from environment if not needed
 - Determine how to use MSGSTEINER_PATH when passing in commands, fix ENTRYPOINT and/or CMD
+- Decide what to use for working directory and where to map input data